jywo06/dragdrop/README.md

 # dragdrop
- Clone the repository to your system
+ Clone the repository to your system.\n
  Using any browser the project can be tested out.